abdul15irsyad/api-twitter/readme.md

 ```bash
 npm install
 ```

+3. create `.env` file from `.env.example` : open twitter api credential on https://developer.twitter.com/en/portal/dashboard, and open the project (create if you dont have one) and then copy authentication token and other credential, paste it on `.env` file

-3. run project
+4. run project
 ```bash
 npm run start
 ```
-4. get the file result in folder `assets` with format `.json`
+5. get the file result in folder `assets` with format `.json` & `.csv`